-Prague Homeless – HoBohemia
+Prague Homeless – The HoBohemia Project

-HoBohemia is a 2-year research project run by the Institute of Sociology under the Czech Academy of Sciences covering homelessness in the cities of Prague and Plzen.
+HoBohemia was a 2-year research project run by the Institute of Sociology under the Czech Academy of Sciences covering homelessness in the cities of Prague and Plzen.
 It is estimated that there are 70,000 homeless people in the country and another 130,000 “at risk” of becoming homeless.

 The first census of homeless people was in 2004 and was basically just a count of people sleeping on the streets (Prague Homeless total was @5000).
 The EU ETHOS program (European Typology of Homelessness and Housing Exclusion) defines being homeless as 1) without a roof, 2) without a house, 3) insecure housing or 4) inadequate housing.
 Subsequent homeless studies have largely concentrated on the numbers within the first and second categories.